 To compare this figure over a greater period of time, you could look at the figure for the 1 year population too and compare them.
 This way you can see if the population has changed recently or if this 4% change has historically occurred before.
 Click here to know more on the UK population trends.

 Over the last 10 years, how has the population size adjusted in Liverpool?

 In the last decade, the population of Liverpool has been adjusted by 8%.
 This growth may be as a result of factors like new industries employing people or emigration and immigration balancing out to create this population change.

 A precedent that shows population change in this way over decades is the region of Greater London.
 The capital city has grown by 27% in the past 20 years.
 Population growth has caused house prices to go up to price523,666 on average.

-In general, what do houses for sale sell for in Liverpool?
+In Liverpool, what do houses for sale tend to sell for?

 In Liverpool, the average sale price of a house for sale is in fact £143,328.
 This is dependent on the 10 year population growth of Liverpool being 8%.
 Growing populations are more likely to inflate the prices of houses for sale in the city of Liverpool.